 If a couple has a valid, written agreement to share property or provide support, that contract should control the outcome of their case.
 The next step would be for the couple to figure out specific items and amounts for property division and support.
 If they can't agree on the numbers, they can hire attorneys or financial experts to do this.
 And if there are problems with the contract, or if either person contests it, then a judge may decide these issues in court.

-An implied agreement is much harder to prove than a written promise.
-An implied contract for property or support has to be found by looking at the parties’ conduct.
+It's much harder to prove that a couple had a valid agreement when it was implied rather than spelled out in a written, signed document.
+A judge will have to examine the couple's conduct.
 Did they act in a way that proves they agreed to share their earnings and property?
 Did one partner support the other throughout the relationship and promise that the financial support was going to continue after they broke up, or even after the partner providing support passed away?

 Judges will consider a variety of evidence, including:

 Judges will also look to see whether the couple had a stable, marriage-like relationship that included living together (at least part-time) and acting as mutual companions.